 History and Cultural Influence on Venezuelan Languages

 The linguistic roots of this South American nation are deeply tied to its colonial past and cultural evolution.
-Spanish colonization left a lasting mark on the language spoken here, shaping its vocabulary and pronunciation4.
+Spanish colonization left a lasting mark on the language spoken here, shaping its vocabulary and pronunciation.
 This colonial legacy is still evident in everyday communication, from formal settings to casual conversations.

 Colonial Legacy and Language